 Find out more about unpaid parental leaveOpens in a new window on GOV.UK

-If you think your employer isn’t being fair
+What to do if you think your employer isn’t being fair

 - Find out if what’s happening is discrimination.
 Read more about discrimination on Citizens AdviceOpens in a new window If you live in Northern Ireland, contact the ECNI for adviceOpens in a new window

 - Talk to your employer – perhaps the HR department.
 You might be able to resolve the issue informally.
 If you’re not sure where to start, try speaking to your trade union or employee representative if you have one.
-Or Acas might be able to help – find out more on AcasOpens in a new window
+Acas might be able to help – find out more on AcasOpens in a new window

 - If you’re not able to resolve the issue, you can make a written complaint.